 Backward-looking variance tells you what happened.
 Accrual modeling tells you what is about to.

 Active contractor engagements.
 A contractor billing 40 hours per week at $200/hour accrues $8,000 weekly the moment they start the work — not when the invoice lands at month-end.
-If the SOW has $24,000 remaining and the burn rate implies $32,000 in remaining spend, that is an $8,000 overrun the agent surfaces three weeks before the final invoice hits AP.
+If the SOW has $24,000 remaining and the burn rate implies $32,000 in remaining spend, that's an $8,000 overrun the agent surfaces three weeks before the final invoice hits AP.

 Upcoming renewals and committed contracts.
-Annual SaaS renewals, reserved instance commitments, enterprise license agreements — these are known future costs that show up nowhere in current actuals.
+Annual SaaS renewals, reserved instance commitments, enterprise license agreements — these are known future costs that appear nowhere in current actuals.
 The agent maintains a renewal calendar and folds upcoming committed spend into the forward projection.
 A $50,000 renewal landing in three weeks belongs in projected spend now.

 The accrual model produces a projected month-end and quarter-end spend number that incorporates everything committed.
 When that projection breaches the budget, the agent flags it as a predicted overrun.
 Three to four weeks of lead time before the numbers go final.
 That window is where decisions still cost less than they will.